Broadcast Issues/Programs Lists Due; Online Public File Reminder; Children’s Programming; Commercial Limits; and Class A TV Eligibility

 Under the Commission's current license renewal guidelines, stations are required to air an average of at least three (3.0) hours of core children's programming per week and per digital stream during each calendar quarter.
 In general, core children's television programming is defined as programming that is (1) designed to meet the educational and informational needs of children aged 16 years or younger as one of its significant purposes; (2) at least 30 minutes in length; (3) identified throughout the program with the educational/informational (E/I) symbol; (4) aired weekly at a regularly scheduled time between the hours of 7 a.m. and 10 p.m.; and (5) identified at the time of airing and to program guide publishers as being “core programming” designed for a specific age range of children.

 The amount of children's programming required for multicast DTV streams increases in proportion to the additional hours of free programming offered on the multicast channels, up to three additional hours per week for each multicast stream.
 Specifically, for every 28 hours, or portion thereof, of free video programming per week provided on a digital stream, the station is required to provide an additional 0.5 hours of children's programming, up to a maximum of three hours per week.
-The maximum (3 hours per week) would be required for a station providing a 24-hour programming stream, seven days a week.
-This requirement applies to each additional free digital programming stream, although all of the children’s programming can be provided on the station’s primary channel, if desired.
+The maximum would be required for a station providing a 24-hour programming stream, seven days a week.
+This analysis applies to each additional free digital programming stream.

 Stations have been fined for insufficient documentation showing compliance with the children's rules or for missing documentation for any quarters during the license term.
-In the past, the FCC has also issued many “show cause” orders, proposing to downgrade the status of Class A TV stations for noncompliance with these requirements.
+The FCC has also issued multiple "show cause" orders, proposing to downgrade the status of Class A TV stations for noncompliance with these requirements.
 Accordingly, stations would be well advised to prepare and post all quarterly forms and certifications required by the Commission's rules.

 In addition to broadcasting programming responsive to the educational and informational needs of children, the FCC's rules limit the amount of commercial material that can be aired during programming aimed at children aged 12 and under.
-Specifically, the rules state that “no commercial television broadcast station licensee shall air more than 10.5 minutes of commercial matter per hour during children's programming on weekends, or more than 12 minutes of commercial matter per hour on weekdays.”
-These limits also apply to cable systems that run children’s programming.
+Specifically, the rules state that "no commercial television broadcast station licensee shall air more than 10.5 minutes of commercial matter per hour during children's programming on weekends, or more than 12 minutes of commercial matter per hour on weekdays."
+These limits apply to cable systems as well as TV stations.
 In order to demonstrate compliance with this rule, TV stations must prepare a proof of compliance with the commercial limits and post this information to their online public inspection file by the tenth day of the month following the end of the calendar quarter.
-For the third quarter of 2016, the proof of compliance with the children's TV commercial limits must be posted online by October 10, 2016.
+For the second quarter of 2016, the proof of compliance with the children's TV commercial limits must be posted online by July 10, 2016.

 There is no specific form for this purpose.
 Stations may keep program logs demonstrating compliance with the commercial limits, but if the logs are intended to satisfy the documentation requirement they must be posted online as well.
 Stations may also keep tapes sufficient to demonstrate compliance, and must make the tapes available for review upon request by a member of the public.
 Alternatively, stations may maintain lists of the number of commercial minutes per hour aired during children's programs, including a detailed listing of any overages.
 Many networks and syndicators that provide children’s programming will also provide certifications that their programs comply with the commercial limits.
 Such lists should be reviewed routinely by the station or program manager to ensure accuracy.
 The commercial limits on children’s programming apply to cable operators as well, who must also keep records verifying compliance with those limits, even though cable operators have no affirmative obligation to run children’s programming or to provide quarterly proof of compliance.